caraya/reading-experience/psp.md

 There are things that we are not covering on purpose for the sake of keeping the code short.
 Some of these things include:

 * For this example we’ve assumed a minimal set of elements to cache for the application shell.
-We can be more detailed and add fonts and other satic resources
+We can be more detailed and add fonts and other static resources.
+We may also assign the array of items to cache on install to a variable to make it easier to work with
 * Providing a solution for when the content is not in the cache and the network is not available.
 We can cache default feedback for text-based content or programmatically generate an svg image for fallback
 * Putting content in different caches so deleting one group of resources doesn’t delete all of them
 * We make no effort to add hashes to the resources we cache so we can do proper HTTP cache busting when needed